pulcher/ignite-learning-paths-training-aiml/aiml10/demo2.md

 ## Demo 2 - Using Form Recognizer

 [![Demo 2](images/demo2.png)](https://globaleventcdn.blob.core.windows.net/assets/aiml/aiml10/videos/Demo2.mp4 "Demo 2")
+__This video was made using the pre-release api.
+It still shows the steps needed, but a few things have changed.
+The text below has the correct updates__

 ## Summary
 In this exercise we learn how to use the Form Recognizer service.
 It is assumed that a storage account has been created (as described in the [first demo](demo1.md).)